open-xml-templating/docxtemplater/docs/source/faq.rst

 We can instead write a custom filter that will return "She" if the input is "F", "He" if the input is "M", and null if the input is anything else.

-The code would look like this :
+The code would look like this:

 .. code-block:: javascript